 - Slide-fastener is actually the original word for a zipper.

-- True bias refers to a fabric cut at precisely 45-degree angle to the grainline of the fabric.
+- True bias refers to a fabric cut at a precisely 45-degree angle to the grainline of the fabric.

 I hope this article inspires you to sew that vintage dress that you've been fantasizing about.
 I'm sure that if you set your heart on it, you'll learn more about the ins and outs of sewing vintage clothing.
 Soon, you'll be able to wear an elegant garment that's like a vision from the past.